becarioprecario/slm/README.md

 Files available are:

-* `boston-slm.R`: Example on the Boston housing data.
+* `boston-slm.R`: Analysis of the Boston housing data set using the main spatial econometrics models.
+* `boston-slm-impacts.R`: Computation of the impacts for the Boston housing data example.
+* `boston-slm-full.R`: Analysis of the Boston housing data set using the main spatial econo- metrics models and the full adjacency matrix to perform prediction on the missing values.

-* `katrina-slm.R`: Example on the Katrina data using a spatial probit model.
+* `katrina-slm.R`: Analysis of the Katrina business data using the main spatial econometrics models with a spatial probit.
+* `katrina-slm-neigh.R`: Selection of the number of optimal nearest neighbours for the adjacency matrix using the Katrina business data.
+* `katrina-slm-impacts.R`: Computation of the impacts for the Katrina business data example.